-There are various leaf blowers that are designed to meet different user specifications.
-Whether hand held, electric or gas powered, they all give you blisters and help you clear fallen leaves and other debris from your yard and driveway.
+Various leaf blowers are designed to meet different user specifications.
+Whether hand-held, electric, or gas-powered, they all give you blisters and help you clear fallen leaves and other debris from your yard and driveway.

 Electric Hand Blowers

-These models typically weigh 8 pounds or less, and is designed for one hand.
+These models typically weigh 8 pounds or less and are designed for one hand.
 They have a start button and exhaust emissions.
 It has a power cord that could limit your mobility and can be a hassle around trees and other obstacles.
 It is most considerable, where an electrical outlet is within 100 feet of the work area.

 Gas-Powered Portable Blowers

-They are not designed for one-handed user, and the power cord tangles or limits mobility.
-A more capable model pack, does more sweeping and blowing.
-Gas engines require periodic tune-ups, and is strong enough to justify the protection against noise.
+They are not designed for the one-handed user, and the power cord tangles or limits mobility.
+A more capable model pack does more sweeping and blowing.
+Gas engines require periodic tune-ups and are strong enough to justify the protection against noise.
 Gas-powered portable blowers are usually heavier than electric leaf blowers; Most weigh about 10 pounds.
-And most of the models have two-stroke engines require a mix of fuel and oil.
+And most of the models have two-stroke engines that require a mix of fuel and oil.
 Those with four engines, which are cleaner, may also be relatively heavy.

-Natural gas portable ones are quite difficult to use, in fact, the general recommendation is to skip them and to step up to the backpack model, if you can afford it.
-Here’s why: the average gas tube weigh about 10 pounds, making it 2-3 pounds heavier than the comparable wired model.
+Natural gas portable ones are quite difficult to use, in fact, the general recommendation is to skip them and to step up to the backpack model if you can afford it.
+Here’s why: the average gas tube wweighsabout 10 pounds, making it 2-3 pounds heavier than the comparable wired model.